Expand AllClick here for a more accessible versionCourse One: World-Class Schooling: Vision and Goals

 Unit 6, How People Learn: Implications for Teaching, Leadership, and School Organization, Part 3, continues the focus on research on how people learn.
 It focuses on implications for practice in two areas of learning: the concept of deeper learning and the practice of formative assessment.
 The work on deeper learning in this area connects to what are commonly known as 21st century skills such as critical thinking, collaboration, and communication.
 This is combined with the understanding about deep structures of knowledge that has emerged from research comparing the ways experts tackle problem solving compared with novices.
 The unit draws on the work of Jal Mehta and Sarah Fine, which concludes that opportunities for deeper learning are located at the intersection of mastery, identity, and creativity.
 These offer a productive framework in which to think about ways of building authentic student engagement.

 Formative assessment—the process of continually monitoring students' learning towards established goals and which involves both teacher and student in active roles—can and should be leveraged to support deep learning.
-The unit draws on the formative assessment framework developed by Dylan William and his colleagues to introduce a comprehensive approach that is highly consistent with research on how people learn.
+The unit draws on the formative assessment framework developed by Dylan Wiliam and his colleagues to introduce a comprehensive approach that is highly consistent with research on how people learn.
 The connections between formative assessment and deeper learning are highlighted through a consideration of James Pellegrino's argument for the importance of a coherent theory of learning in achieving a coherent learning system.

-Unit 7 continues the focus on learning, but pivots from student learning to teacher learning.
+Unit 7, Promoting the Learning Organization, continues the focus on learning, but pivots from student learning to teacher learning.
 Participants will explore the central role given to professional learning in high-performing learning systems by reviewing two reports from NCEE's Center on International Education Benchmarking in order to identify critical success factors and leader behaviors that support these systems.
 Using this analysis, participants will conduct a gap analysis of their own learning communities to identify specific opportunities for changing practice at their own schools.
 In addition to this gap analysis, participants will engage in an exercise in envisioning conditions in which non-teaching time is comparable to the average available in OECD countries.
 This exercise will give them an opportunity to think creatively and practically about how they could use time differently in their school schedule to realize at least a part of that vision without adding resources or reducing students' learning time.

 The unit includes a major focus on action learning, drawing together participants' work on research probes and their contextual analysis and working toward defining the problem and theory of change that will drive their action learning going forward.